-One of the elements I like about San Diego is how a lot of the historic charm of the city’s past is still on display today.
-The Spruce Street Suspension Bridge is one of these spots.
-The bridge was built in simpler times (1912) when a small canyon like this was best crossed via an elevated bridge instead of leveled and zoned for housing.
-The bridge is always popular with many people walking on it, but that adds to the charm, here is all the information so you can check it out as well.
+Something I love about San Diego is how a lot of the historic charm of the city’s past is still on display today.
+The Spruce Street Suspension Bridge is one of those historic places.
+The bridge was built in 1912, a simpler time when a small canyon was best crossed via an elevated bridge, instead of the area being leveled and zoned for housing.
+The bridge is pretty popular with many people walking and hanging out on it, but that adds to the charm.
+Here is all the information so you can check it out as well.

 - Location: Spruce St 1st Ave, San Diego, CA 92103

 - Read about all of my favorite places in San Diego here